Writer Bios

 We couldn't offer The Well to our readers without the generous contributions of our writers.
 Read through their bios to learn from their stories and click through for links to the articles they have written.
 If you are interested in writing for The Well, explore our Writer's Guidelines.

-Rebecca Carhart is an associate project editor at InterVarsity Press.
-She has an MA in Christian Formation and Ministry from Wheaton College Graduate School, is a trained spiritual director, and serves in several ministries at her church.
-A native of northeast Nebraska, Rebecca lives in Glen Ellyn, Illinois, and blogs at rebeccafaith.wordpress.com.
+Rebecca Carhart is an associate academic editor at InterVarsity Press.
+She has an MA in Christian Formation and Ministry from Wheaton College Graduate School, is a trained spiritual director, and currently serves as a deacon at her church.
+A native of northeast Nebraska, Rebecca lives in Illinois, and blogs at rebeccafaith.wordpress.com.

 Sharon Carnahan is Professor of Psychology and Cornell Professor of Service at Rollins College in Winter Park, Florida, where she also directs a laboratory preschool.
 A graduate of Hope College, UNC Chapel Hill, and the Proctor Insititute on Child Advocacy Ministry (Children's Defense Fund), Dr. Carnahan is a developmental psychologist who teaches child and adolescent development, child assessment and developmental screening, cross-cultural child psychology, and the psychology of religious experiences.
 She is a prevention scientist who studies the application of developmental principles to the problems of children and families.